JacobSmxth/JacobSmxth/README.md

 ## Currently Working On

-- Building a full-stack **task manager** with React/TypeScript frontend and Java Spring Boot backend
+- Building **Inventory Management API** - Production-ready REST API with Spring Boot, PostgreSQL, and JWT authentication
-- Completing **CentLedger** personal finance API with enhanced features and documentation
+- Applying for **Summer 2026 backend engineering internships** at fintech and enterprise companies
-- Preparing for **Summer 2026 internship applications** with a focus on backend engineering roles
+- Deepening expertise in **Java/Spring Boot** for scalable, secure backend systems

 ---